HarvardMapCollection/tutorials/census/browse-social-explorer/index.md

 1. Visit your institution's Social Explorer.
 Here is the [link for Harvard's Social Explorer](http://nrs.harvard.edu/urn-3:hul.eresource:socialex).

-2. If you don't already have an account, make one.
-Otherwise, log in.
+2. If you have an account, log in.
+Otherwise, you'll have to make one.

 ## Changing demographic variables